 A few weeks ago a post went viral about a woman named Amethyst Realm (yes, that is her real name) who claimed she was engaged with a spirit she met while vacationing in Australia.

 I am a lover of horror movies.
 Especially creepy ones that deal with spirits, folklore, or urban legends.
 So when I found out that they are making a movie of La Llorona to be released a few days before my birthday in April, I was over the moon.
-You can check out the trailer here.

 When I talk to people about what it’s like living with spirits, one thing that is often brought up is how animals seem to interact with spirits.
 I have heard a lot of people say that animals always seem to be more preceptive to spirits but honestly, I have witnessed animals are about as sensitive as humans.
 Some will acknowledge activity that is going on and some just seem oblivious to what is going on.

 If you ask any paranormal investigator what their investigation bucket list is, and you will get a variety of answers.
 Mostly it depends on what they have already investigated and what sort of places they are drawn to.
 I have my own list that I have been trying to check off.